AbooMinister25/ToyLang/README.md

 * division
 * loops
 * booleans
+* builtin modules (Only two at the moment)
 * other small built in functions, full reference can be found at the documentation

 Functions are very limited at the moment, Lite does not support arguments and doesn't have return statements yet, all of this is planning to be added in a later release.
 You can find more examples and a complete and more detailed reference at the documentation.
-(Coming Soon)
+(Coming Soon), or at the REFERENCE.md file.

 # Installation
 The installation for Lite is pretty straightforward, just follow the steps below.